When: Wednesday December 2, 2020 / 1:00 PM – 2:00 PM CDT (2pm ET / 11AM PT)

 In conjunction with CompositesWorld Publishing, Anguil Environmental will be presenting the latest in Emission Control Technologies and Techniques for Composite and Carbon Fiber Manufacturing.
-These processes can negatively impact the environment and company profit margins if careful consideration is not given to emission control at the production of these materials.
+These processes can negatively impact the environment and company profit margins if careful consideration is not given to emission control during the production of these materials.
 Recent developments in air pollution abatement technologies have not only improved destruction capabilities but also allowed producers to reduce operating costs and improve up-time.

 What are the primary air pollution control technologies used in this industry?